 About eight miles east of the city center is the village of Santa Maria del Tule, where you’ll find what can be seen in most towns and villages in Mexico: a quaint church, a small plaza, and local markets.
-However, thousands of Mexican and foreign visitors flock to this village every month to witness something you cannot find elsewhere in Mexico: the living legend of El Tule, a 2,000 year-old living tree.
+However, thousands of Mexican and foreign visitors flock to this village every month to witness something you cannot find elsewhere in Mexico—the remarkable El Tule, a 2,000 year-old living tree.

 Getting to Santa Maria del Tule from Oaxaca City is very easy.
-You can either take one of the local buses which run to the village every quarter of an hour or so from the city’s local bus station, or you can take a taxi for a fare of around 60 pesos (US$3) each way.
-The journey time is about 20 minutes on the bus.
+You can either take one of the local buses which run to the village every quarter of an hour or so from the city’s local bus station, or you can take a local taxi for a modest fare.
+The journey time takes about 20 minutes on the bus.

-When you arrive in Santa Maria del Tule, you’ll probably find a crowd of people milling around the churchyard, home to El Tule—the oldest living tree in Mexico and one of the oldest trees in North America.
+When you arrive in Santa Maria del Tule, you’ll probably find a crowd of people milling around the churchyard, home to El Tule, the oldest living tree in Mexico and one of the oldest in North America.

-There is a nominal entrance fee that will relieve you of just a few pesos, a sum that also includes an entrance ticket, on the back of which you can learn about the tree’s vital statistics.
+There is a nominal entrance fee that will relieve you of just a few pesos, a sum that also includes an entrance ticket on the back of which you can learn about the tree’s characteristics and history.

-According to the same ticket it weighs “636,107 tons”.
-If you’re wondering how to estimate the weight of a living tree, there are two methods, discussed here.
+- If you’re wondering how the weight of a living tree is calculated, there are two methods, discussed here.

 Learn more about the remarkable colonial city of Oaxaca here on Mexperience.